Baptistemontan/leptos_i18n/README.md

 ### Examples

 If examples works better for you, you can look at the different examples available on the Github.
+If something is missing or not clear feel free to open a discussion on github!

 ## Features